 The Project Managers at MOLA successfully deliver on some of the most challenging archaeological and built heritage projects across the UK.
 Experts in complex urban sites, large open-area rural sites and above-ground built heritage, our Project Managers understand the pressures of construction and adeptly manage programmes to meet time and budget constraints.

-Project Manager (London)
+Senior Project Manager (London)

-David is one of MOLA's Project Managers, he manages a wide range of schemes throughout Greater London and the UK.
+David is one of MOLA's Senior Project Managers, he manages a wide range of schemes throughout Greater London and the UK.
 He joined MOLA in 2010, bringing with him over 20 years' of archaeological experience.

 Before MOLA, he spent six years with English Heritage as an Archaeological Advisor to local planning authorities in London.
 Prior to this, his background was in the private sector, where he worked for a number of archaeological organisations.
 After relocating to London in 1988 he developed his skills as a Field Archaeologist supervising several important excavations, often post-medieval industrial sites on London’s Thames waterfront, before progressing into project management.